PMTG PROGRAM CALENDAR 2017 - 2018

 A TRIBUTE TO GODFREY SCHROTH

 A memorial tribute to our beloved friend and long time Guild member, Godfrey Schroth.
-Guild members and friends will perform the works of Godfrey Schroth.
+The Palisades Virtuosi and Jacqueline Schiller Audi, Patti Hendrix, and Sean Kee will perform various works by Godfrey Schroth.

 New Jersey Teacher's Guild